ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-config.md

 # Red Hat OpenShift 4.7 additional configuration
 {: #openshift-runbook-runbook-config-intro}

-## vSphere Storage for Kubernetes
+## vSphere storage for Kubernetes
 {: #openshift-runbook-runbook-config-storage-vsphere}

-You can use the vSphere datastores as a location for storing persistent volumes for Kubernetes by using the VMware® Cloud Provider.
+You can use the VMware vSphere® datastores as a location for storing persistent volumes for Kubernetes by using the VMware® Cloud Provider.

 Complete the following steps to create a new volume.